Paul-Passeron/ExprReplacer/README.md

 # Expression Replacer

-## Small proof-of-concept expression replacer written in C#.
+## Small proof-of-concept expression optimizer written in C#.

 This expression replacer assumes that no side-effects are possible, meaning we can replace any expression with their value.